Matt’s BBQ: Best barbecue in Portland, Oregon

 The colorful BBQ Plate of brisket, pulled pork, and sausage

-Ask any BBQ lover and odds are they will tell you that you can’t have Texas BBQ without brisket.
+Ask any BBQ lover, and odds are they will tell you that you can’t have Texas BBQ without brisket.
 While there were a few brisket choices on the menu, including chopped brisket and burnt ends, I went for the classic Sliced Brisket ($13.50 per 1/2 lb).

 With brisket, presentation is just as important as how it tastes.
-You want the bark to be dark and crunchy but soft enough where it melts in your mouth from all the rendered fat.
+You want the bark to be dark and crunchy but soft enough to melt in your mouth from all the rendered fat.
 There should also be a pink smoke ring on the edges of the meat, a tell-tale sign that the brisket took in hours and hours of smoke.
-And, you want the right amount of fatty goodness mixed with tender, moist meat.
-The brisket at Matt’s BBQ was all this and more.
-I was hoping it tasted as great as it looked.

 Each slice was tender but didn’t fall apart on its own.
-The slices only broke apart when I pulled on them.
-This was exactly what I wanted to see.
+The slices only broke apart when I pulled on them, and this was what I wanted to see.
 When I took my first bite, I couldn’t believe how moist the meat was.
 I could cut through the meat with my plastic fork.
-Its flavor was salty, smoky, and rich.
-But, neither component overpowered the beefy flavors of the meat.
-Other than at Terry Black’s Barbecue in Austin, this was one of the best briskets I have ever had.
-I couldn’t believe this brisket came from a food cart.

 The pulled pork was smoky and tender, Matt's BBQ, Portland, Oregon